 Facts about China.
 Get information, facts, and pictures about China at China-underground.com.

-China boasts a fascinating contrast of traditional and modern.
+China boasts a fascinating contrast between traditional and modern.
 Explore our interesting China facts to discover its rich history, treasures, and culture.

 What time is it in China?